leoneto98/site/scenarios.md

 ### EURONCAP Scenarios
-In this work we recorded eight different test scenarios, three of which are inspired in the EURONCAP test protocols:
+In this work we recorded eight different test scenarios, three of which are inspired in the EURONCAP test protocols.
+For each test scenario on the real proving ground there is a digital twin with two types of camera (Direct Data Injection and Over-the-Air), IMU data, ground-truth of objects and radar data recorded in a HiL environment using the same hardware as the real test:

 - Car-to-Bicyclist Longitudinal Adult 50% (CBLA-50):